Emily-Rodden7/boujee-smoothie/README.md

 ## Deployment

-### GitHub Pages    MAKE CHANGES HERE!!!
+### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+Boujee Smoothie was deployed to GitHub Pages.

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. On the settings page, scroll down until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
+5. The page will then automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site.
+[Click here to see the live site.](https://emily-rodden7.github.io/boujee-smoothie/index.html)

 ## Next Stage